 If you have a dog with a strong prey drive, they could be digging holes to hunt for small animals.
 A dog’s brilliant sense of smell makes it possible for them to notice a scent beneath the lawn surface.

 Certain breeds are more likely to dig for prey.
 These include terriers, which were bred for this purpose.
+“Most terriers were originally bred to hunt wildlife underground, so it’s not surprising that they still act upon this behavior,” says Morello.

 Escape Attempt

 If your dog is an escape artist, has a desire to roam, or there’s something tempting behind the fence, they may dig in an attempt to get to the other side.
-Left unattended, the best diggers can escape much quicker than many dog owners realise.
+Left unattended, the best diggers can escape much quicker than many dog owners realize.

 Burrowing to escape can also be a symptom of separation anxiety or stress.